Miraglyth/arks-campaign-tracker/README.md

 - If campaignName is short, campaignNameShort isn't needed

 ### To-do
-- Add transition to collapse rows of detail view
-- Prevent hover for expanded rows of detail view
 - Limit detail view to one expanded row at a time
-- Unique names for rows of detail view so changing between Ended / Active / Upcoming doesn't retain expansion
 - Add Bootstrap tabs for Ended, Active and Upcoming
 - Prevent navbar and tabs from leaving top of screen when scrolling
 - Include boosts in various views